hexbatch/apple-core/v1/docs/core/step-2-attributes/attribute-overview.md

 Attributes can have an optional whitelist to allow which users can own, change the value of, and read this value of this attribute.
 A descendant can change the groups, but only by limiting the groups further

-Attribute values can be a number, string, json, markdown, binary (image , pdf only), a script to run, location, an action, a url
+Attribute values can be a number, string, json, markdown, binary (image , pdf only), a script to run, location, an action, a remote

-A script and url is writable, when a write happens, the last good ts is unset for the token, and the script or url is passed in the write value
+A script and remote is writable, when a write happens, the last good ts is unset for the token, and the script or remote is passed in the write value

 string specific types can be :
 * iso date time, color, url, email, social account , phone, markdown,any